Cape Brett Track

 View of Cape Brett

-People who want to walk this 16 km undulating track should be self-sufficient and will need to have a high degree of fitness and experience.
+To walk this 16 km undulating track, you should be self-sufficient and will need to have a high degree of fitness and experience.

 You will need 8 hours of daylight one way to complete the journey to the old lighthouse settlement.

 You must take plenty of water to drink during the tramp.
-Please carry a water treatment system if you are staying at the Cape Brett hut as the quality of drinking water cannot be guaranteed during summer.
-Before tramping in or staying at the hut, please check with the DOC Bay of Islands office about the water supply situation.
+Carry a water treatment system if you are staying at the Cape Brett hut as the quality of drinking water cannot be guaranteed during summer.
+Before tramping in or staying at the hut, check with the DOC Bay of Islands office about the water supply.

 You will need to wear tramping/hiking boots, especially if the track is wet.